gthole/simpleragent/README.md

 - Sessions: Cookies not saved
 - Progress Tracking: Don't use it for big uploads
 - Browser version: Node only
-- Retrying request: Do that manually if you want it
 - TLS options: Maybe will add these later
 - Aborts / Timeouts
 - Following Redirects